conversion pixel

 LPN vs. RN: Work Environments & Job Outlook

-According to the BLS, the employment of licensed practical nurses is expected to grow by 3% by 2033.
-It is estimated that there will be around 54,000 job openings for LPNs every year, with a net change over the decade of 16,900 new jobs.
+According to BLS projections, the employment of licensed practical nurses is expected to grow by 3% by 2034, on par with the job market increase for all occupations, but lower than the projections for health technologists and technicians (6%).
+It is estimated that there will be approximately 54,400 LPN job openings each year, with a net change of 17,100 jobs over the decade.

 The job prospects for RNs are equally promising.
-BLS data indicates that by the end of the decade, the employment of registered nurses is projected to grow by 6%.
-On average, there will be around 194,500 job openings for RNs each year over the next ten years, with a net increase of 197,200 new jobs by the end of the decade.
+BLS data indicate that by the end of the decade, the employment of registered nurses is projected to grow by 5% (a decrease compared to 2023-2024 data), which is higher than the change for all occupations (3%), but lower than healthcare diagnosing and treating patients (8%).
+On average, there will be around 189,100 job openings for RNs each year over the next ten years (a slight year-to-year decrease), with a net increase of 166,100 new jobs by the end of the decade (31,100 fewer than previous estimates).

 LPN vs. RN Shortage Estimates

-Considering the current nursing shortage affecting the entire nation, increasing the workforce become a central requirement for the continuity of the industry.
-However, shortage rates are not the same for all nursing positions.
+Given the current nationwide nursing shortage, increasing the workforce has become a central requirement for the industry's continued operation.
+However, shortage rates vary across nursing positions.

-According to the Nurse Workforce Projections: 2026-2031 published in March 2024 by the Health Resources and Services Administration (HRSA), by 2026, we can expect a 10% shortage in registered nurses, amounting to 350,540 unoccupied positions.
-In comparison, the projected shortage of licensed practical nurses is 7%, equivalent to 46,920 unoccupied positions.
+According to the Nurse Workforce Projections: 2022-2037, published by the Health Resources and Services Administration (HRSA), by 2027, we can expect a 10% shortage of registered nurses, totaling 307,010 vacant positions.
+Although the overall workforce adequacy percentage remained unchanged from previous estimates, the net estimated RN deficit decreased by 43,530.
+In comparison, the projected shortage of licensed practical nurses over the same period is 20% (an increase of 13% from previous estimates).
+The net deficit within the LPN pool also rose from 46,920 unoccupied positions previously estimated to 146,710 in the current 2027 projection.

 LPN vs. RN, which one is best?